 In Medieval times it was the main entrance to the city, which makes it an ideal icon as Southampton looks to welcome Europe for their three group games.

 Keep up to date

 UEFA's new ticketing portal is now open for fans to register for early access to tickets and stay up to date on all the latest information ahead of 2022 finals.

+13 July 2021 marks first chance to get tickets for fans that pre-register.
 Sign up for information on tickets for UEFA Women's EURO 2022 here.

 Over 700,000 tickets available for the biggest women’s European sport event ever.